CertiCoq/certicoq/certicoq/theories/L6_PCPS/README.md

 ### cps.v
 The syntax of the L6 language.

-### cps_NEW.v
-The syntax of the L6 language updated with new tag system that will be used when compiling to CompCert.

 (TODO: Merge this with cps.v once all of the proofs are updated)

 ### eval.v
-The evaluation semantics of the L6 language.

-### eval_NEW.v
-The evaluation semantics of the L6 language updated with new tag system that will be used when compiling to CompCert.

 (TODO: Merge this with eval.v once all of the proofs are updated).